yogidevbear/blackjack/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must run:

+### `npm install`

+This will ensure that all package dependencies needed to run, test and build the app are downloaded from the internet first.

+Once done, you can run any of the following commands:

 ### `npm start`